mateossh/memory-vue/README.md

 1. `npm install`
 2. `npm run serve`

-If you want to build files use, first edit `publicPath` in `vue.config.js` and then run `npm run build`.
+If you want to build project, first edit `publicPath` in `vue.config.js` and then run `npm run build`.